-We have seen in Problem 2.6.7 that in general infinite set of sentences do not have any independent subset.
-In the next exercise we look for an equivalent independent set of axioms.
+We have seen in Problem 2.6.7 that in general infinite set of sentences do not have any equivalent independent subset.
+In the next exercise we look for an equivalent independent set of axioms (which is not necessarily a subset of the original set).